 Scholarship Committee Goals

-Support high school seniors in disadvantaged / disinvested communities in San Francisco and Alameda counties with $500+ donations to support their continued education.
+Support high school seniors from resource-constrained communities in San Francisco and Alameda counties with $500+ donations to support their continued education.
 Interested students can apply to our Dr. Vivien T. Thomas Scholarship noted below.

 CURRENT SCHOLARSHIP COMMITTEE (2024-2025) - VIEW LIST